Post-installation and configuration guidelines for Microsoft Dynamics 365

 For Dynamics 365 for tablets to successfully connect to a new deployment of Dynamics 365 Server, you must run a Repair of the Dynamics 365 Server application on the server running IIS where the Web Application Server role is installed after the Internet-Facing Deployment Configuration Wizard is successfully completed.

 Add or remove sample data

-Sample data is available to help you become familiar with how Dynamics 365 for Customer Engagement works.
+Sample data is available to help you become familiar with how Dynamics 365 Customer Engagement (on-premises) works.
 By using sample data, work with records and see how they relate to each other, how data displays in charts, and see what information is in reports.

 Sample data can be added or removed from within the Customer Engagement application.
 More information:Add or remove sample data

 After you've completed installing Dynamics 365 Customer Engagement (on-premises), but before the business users in your organization start using it, there are some basic tasks that you, as the Customer Engagement administrator, should complete.
 These tasks include defining business units and security roles, adding users, and importing data.